csskit/csskit-cli/CONTRIBUTING.md

-# How to contribute to csskit-cli
+# How to contribute to csskit

 ## Prerequisites: